esracaglar/ProjectWork/README.md

 4. Install git

 You can use environmentSetup.bat for quick environment setup:
-- Double click on environmentSetup.bat
+- Open command prompt as Administrator run environmentSetup.bat
 - Environment inludes:
     1. Chocolatey and NodeJS
     2. CodeceptJS, Webdriverio and Selenium-standalone